 LiveAgent provides features that help you track your agent’s performance and monitor various KPIs.

-With the LiveAgent Agent ranking overview feature you can let your customers rate the service, answers, and responses of your customer reps.
+With LiveAgent’s agent ranking overview feature you can let your customers rate the service, answers, and responses of your customer reps.
 Both chats and emails of your agents can be rated by customers.
 You can also create a report of rebuked and rewarded employees, with customer’s comments included.

-Performance report visually presents your agents’ work so you can analyze detailed graphs and charts: solved emails, active chats, number of calls, received Facebook messages in the custom time ranges.
-For instance, in the report, you can display: new answer average time, chat average time, rewards, rewards %, rebukes, rebukes %, incoming messages.
+Performance report visually presents your agents’ work so you can analyze detailed graphs and charts: solved emails, active chats, number of calls, received Facebook messages, and so on.
+Create comprehensive reports that allow you to segment all metrics by time, or by average answer times, chat average times, rewards, rewards %, rebukes, rebukes %, incoming messages.

-Agent availability enables you to monitor your remote customer reps are online.
-Check their availability – date, hours from, to, filter statistics according to communication channels (calls, chats, tickets) and departments and export your report to CVS file.
+Agent availability enables you to monitor your remote customer reps online.
+Check their availability, filter statistics according to communication channels (calls, chats, tickets) and departments, or export your reports to CVS files.

 Keep in mind that regular reviews and evaluations will help individual reps to stay motivated, and a clear team goal will keep the virtual team motivated as a whole.
 The motivation of the remote team depends highly upon the degree of connection and inclusiveness they feel.